35 Incredible Things to Do in Antigua Guatemala and Surroundings + Travel Tips

 Things to do in Antigua: Frequently Asked Questions

-The short answer is, yes, Antigua is definitely worth visiting.
-It’s actually one of my favorite cities in the world.
-So much history, beauty, and art besides the delicious food, and cute cafe’ surrounded by imposing volcanos.
+The short answer is yes, Antigua is worth visiting.
+It’s one of my favorite cities in the world.
+There is so much history, beauty, and art besides the delicious food and cute cafes surrounded by imposing volcanoes.
 It’s a unique place to visit.

-Antigua is mainly famous for its cultural traditions, including its suggestive Holy Week processions.
+Antigua is primarily known for its rich cultural traditions, including its captivating Holy Week processions.

-The city is also known for its colorful handicrafts, particularly its textiles, which are made using traditional Mayan weaving techniques.
+The city is also renowned for its vibrant handicrafts, particularly its textiles, which are crafted using traditional Mayan weaving techniques.

-Also, the fact that it’s surrounded by three active volcanos one of which is often puffing is another reason why people flock to this colorful city from all over the world to enjoy the spectacular views.
+Also, the fact that it’s surrounded by three active volcanoes, one of which is often puffing, is another reason why people flock to this colorful city from all over the world to enjoy the spectacular views.

 How long should you spend in Antigua Guatemala?

 It really depends on your interests, really.
-In general, a full week will give you enough time to do some hiking and enjoy some relaxing time around the city, visit farms, and try he delicious restaurants.
+In general, a full week will give you enough time to go hiking, enjoy some relaxing time around the city, visit farms, and try the delicious restaurants.

 However, if you have a limited time, Antigua is worth visiting even for one day.